dwlogo.gif (8261 bytes) THE GROWING WORLD OF DAHLIAS

 1. Blooms in the exhibit shall be similar in size and formation.

-2. Blooms should be poised at an angle of not less than 45 degrees on a stem which should be straight and proportionate to the size of the bloom.
+2. The blooms should be poised at an angle of not less than 45 degrees to the stem which should be straight and proportionate to the size of the bloom.

 (h) Fimbriated Dahlias